 Now that the search engine is configured, let’s create a user-friendly search form with filtering options.

-First, give your form a recognizable name.
+On the next screen, the first thing you’ll do is to give your form a recognizable name.

 This is just for your internal reference, so the name can be anything that’s easy for you to remember.

-Then, choose a layout.
+Then, you’ll choose a layout.

 For this tutorial, we will use the ‘Combined’ option, as it provides the most filtering menus.